Officials warn of commuter chaos from Connecticut derailment

-BRIDGEPORT, Connecticut Thousands of Connecticut commuters should brace for travel chaos on Monday as Metro-North workers repair damage on the United States' busiest rail line caused by the collision of two trains, officials warned on Sunday.
+BRIDGEPORT, Conn.
+May 19 Thousands of Connecticut commuters should brace for travel chaos on Monday as Metro-North workers repair damage on the United States' busiest rail line caused by the collision of two trains, officials warned on Sunday.

 Lengthy detours and hours of traffic backups were likely as many daily train commuters take to the road, officials said.
 The Friday derailment of a Metro-North passenger train that struck a commuter train between Fairfield and Bridgeport, Connecticut, injured more than 70 people and halted full service on the line indefinitely.